1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Avoid website hacking

-This guide explains how to prevent cyberattacks and how to avoid hacking of the website you manage.
+This guide explains how to prevent cyberattacks and how to avoid a website hack for the site you manage.

-Infomaniak's job is to provide high-quality hosting, so it is crucial to respond extremely quickly to the various and varied attacks that any Internet actor may be subject to.
-Infomaniak therefore does everything possible to take the maximum precautions against hacking, notably by keeping the different versions of the technologies used up to date.
+Infomaniak's job is to provide quality hosting, so it is crucial to respond extremely quickly to the various attacks that any Internet actor may be subject to.
+Infomaniak therefore does everything possible to take the maximum of precautions against hacking, notably by keeping the different versions of the technologies used up to date.

-In the case of a proven hacking, if it is possible to track down the author and the machine has been compromised due to a security flaw on Infomaniak's part, and the integrity of the servers is at stake, Infomaniak takes care of it itself.
+In the event of a proven hack, if it is possible to trace back to the author and the machine has been compromised due to a security flaw on Infomaniak's part, if the integrity of the servers is at stake, Infomaniak takes matters into its own hands.

 The role of the site owner and the webmaster

-If your site has been hacked due to your responsibility (an outdated script, a security patch that has not been applied, etc.), Infomaniak will contact you to warn you of a problem that needs to be resolved quickly.
-Some organizations like Saferinternet can also suspend the domain name upstream, which will disable the site but also the email.
+If the hacking of your site is your responsibility (an outdated script, a security patch that has not been applied, etc.), Infomaniak contacts you to warn you of a problem that will need to be resolved quickly.
+Some organizations like Saferinternet can also suspend the domain name upstream, which will disable the site but also the messaging.

-Infomaniak cannot counter exploits related to a bug in your PHP code or otherwise.
-If the hacking is not detected, you will generally notice the intrusion quite quickly through suspicious elements on your pages or by receiving numerous error emails.
+Infomaniak cannot counter exploits related to a bug in your PHP code or other.
+If the hacking is not detected, you will generally notice the intrusion quite quickly through suspicious elements in your pages or by receiving numerous error emails.

-It is therefore your responsibility to manage the evolution of your website over time and to ensure that it does not become neglected, even if it means hiring a webmaster whose job it is.
+It is therefore your responsibility to take care of the evolution of your website over time and not to let it "die" in a corner, even if it means calling on a webmaster whose job it is.

 Don't have time to manage your services?
 Launch a free tender to find an Infomaniak partner who will take care of everything.